 The young P. stagnalis larva causes linear grazing of leaves.
 Rice case worms cut off rice leaves tips at right angles to make leaf cases.
 Caseworm damage is characterized by leaves cut at right angles as with a pair of scissors and leaf cases floating on water.
 Larvae feed by scraping the leaf tissue, leaving the papery upper layer of the leaf.
-Leaves that were fed upon are also left with a ladder-like structures of hard fibers.
+Leaves that were fed upon are also left with ladder-like structures of hard fibers.
 Damage symptoms can be confused with other defoliating insect pests.
-To confirm caseworm, visually inspect 1-the ladder-like leaf tissues, 2-cut leaves, and 3-the presence of leaf cases attached onto leaf sheaths and floating in the water.
+To confirm caseworm, visually inspect: first, the ladder-like leaf tissues; second, cut leaves; and third, the presence of leaf cases attached onto leaf sheaths and floating in the water.

 The insect is most likely to be found in rice fields with standing water, in both wetland and irrigated environments.
+It survives on weeds and weedy rice in the field and nearby areas and infects new rice crops when the conditions are favorable.
 Transplanting young seedlings also favors the development of the insect.
-The insect is commonly found in rice fields in low populations.
+Poor preparatory cultivation and soils having deficiency in Zinc will predispose the crop to this disease.
+However, despite all of this, the insect is commonly found in rice fields in low populations.

 Encourage biological control agents such as snails (feed on eggs), hydrophilid and dytiscid water beetles (feed on larvae), spiders, dragonflies, and birds (feed on adults).
 Apply ash or spray neem leaf extracts to the place where insects are found.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Use foliar treatments of carbamate insecticides and fipronil and avoid pyrethroids, to which the pest has become tolerant.
+Use foliar treatments of authorized carbamate insecticides and avoid pyrethroids, to which the pest has become tolerant.